louthy/language-ext/README.md

                 ? f(ma.Value)
                 : default(MonadB).Fail();
 ```
 The eagle eyed reader will notice that this actually allows binding to any resulting monad (not just `Option<B>`).
-I'm not an academic, but I'm sure there will be someone throwing their toys out of their prams at this point.
-However, it works, it's type-safe, and it's efficient.
+I'm sure some may consider labelling this a monad as incorrect, but it works, it's type-safe, it's efficient, and performs the exact same function and so I am happy to use the term.

 [The actual definition of `Monad`](https://louthy.github.io/language-ext/LanguageExt.Core/LanguageExt.TypeClasses/Monad_Env_Out_MA_A.htm) is more complex than this, in order to unify monadic types that take arguments (`Reader` and `State`) and monads that carry internal state (`Writer` and `State`), as well as to support asynchronous monads (`TryAsync` and `TryOption`).
 I won't muddy the waters too much right now, but unified and type-safe they are.
 There are no hacks.